 Years Active: 2004 – Present

-This was the first time that I had heard The Black Angels, but it will not be my last.
+The Black Angels have been at the forefront of the psychedelic rock revival for a long time, and they’re new album this year was highly anticipated.
+It didn’t disappoint.
 I enjoy how they blend psych with fuzzed-out guitars that help keep the momentum going.
 Add in excellent vocal work, a fantastic sense of melody, and stellar musicianship, and you have the ingredients that make up this excellent record!

 Standout Track: “El Jardín”